Multi-camera video surveillance software for the Mac

 If the camera is sending any video format except H.264, enable the Recompress video data option under Preferences -> Cameras -> Device, and set H.264 as the video compression under Preferences -> Compression.

 If the camera is sending any audio format except AAC, enable the Recompress audio data option under Preferences -> Cameras -> Device, and set AAC as the video compression under Preferences -> Compression.

 You can check which video and audio formats are being sent by the camera from the Camera Info window.

 Can I run SecuritySpy on a headless Mac?

-Search for "HDMI display emulator", "DVI display emulator" or "Thunderbolt display emulator" to find a device that will suit your Mac, depending on its available monitor ports.
+Search for "HDMI display emulator", "DVI display emulator" or "Thunderbolt display emulator" to find a device that will suit your Mac, depending on its available graphics connectivity.

 How can I capture Timelapse movies using SecuritySpy?

 Time-lapse movies have a playback rate that is faster than real time, so for example you can capture video at 1 FPS and play it back at 30 FPS, for a 30x increase in speed.
 Here's how to do it: